Create a Pseudo HDR Image from One Photo in Photoshop

 “We are fools for Christ, but you are so wise in Christ!
 We are weak, but you are strong!
 You are honored, we are dishonored!
 To this very hour we go hungry and thirsty, we are in rags, we are brutally treated, we are homeless.
 We work hard with our own hands.
 When we are cursed, we bless; when we are persecuted, we endure it;” 1 Corinthians 4:10-12

-12 Responses to “Create a Pseudo HDR Image from One Photo in Photoshop”
+12 thoughts on “Create a Pseudo HDR Image from One Photo in Photoshop”